-As part of obtaining reasonable assurance about whether Tensas Parish Sheriff's basic financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial amounts.
+As part of obtaining reasonable assurance about whether Tensas Parish Sheriff's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and is included as finding 12-01 in the accompanying schedule of findings and questioned costs.
+The results of my tests disclosed no instances of noncompliance or other matters that is required to be reported under Government Auditing Standards.